 Psychology of Time

-Future present tense: My goals, expectations, wishes, desires, hopes and fears, and how I thrust myself into the future—all these focus and structure my attention in the present.
+Future present tense: My goals, expectations, wishes, desires, hopes, and fears—how I thrust myself into the future—all these focus and structure my attention in the present.
 What captures my interests, what priorities I give to my immediate efforts are shaped by the gravitational pull of the future.
-Change my goals, aspirations and expectations, I change my life as lived in the present.
+As I change my goals, aspirations, and expectations, I change my life as lived in the present.

 Future past tense: This same tug of future’s influence extends into the past.
 How I construct and understand my past is shaped by what I expect, hope, fear.
 The past, while over, does not sit inertly in my life.
 What facts do I remember?
 What meaning and value do I attribute to them?
 What is forgotten?
 Our memory is not a photographic plate impassively recording events as they scroll by.
-It is an active process, influenced by attention, expectations and under constant reconstruction and renovation.
+It is an active process influenced by attention and expectations, thereby under constant reconstruction and renovation.

 Being and Non-Being

 Death, and the decision to choose death through suicide, underscores that we are not just in time, not just an object sailing along in the river of time, but composed of time; a song.
 We can experience ourselves as a biological entity, as a “human being”, a noun, but we also are “be-ings”, verbs, gerunds of temporality and tense whose plight is shadowed by non-being, death.
 We are embodied time; a paradox, a befuddlement, an enigma.

 We may understand some of the ways time manifests itself that St. Augustine did not.
 The vexation of time, however, remains, for it is integral to the unfathomable mystery that is our being.